FC Bayern Munich (basketball)

+Founded in 1946, Bayern's basketball section had early success in the 1950s and 1960s, before mostly disappearing from the national first level in the following three decades.
+The team had a resurgence in 2010s and has since been among Germany's best teams, as well as a EuroLeague regular.

-The team plays its home games at Audi Dome, which was opened in 1972.
+Bayern plays its domestic home games at BMW Park, which was opened in 1972, while international games are played at the SAP Garden, which opened in 2024.

 FC Bayern Munich Basketball also has a reserve team that plays in German third-tier level ProB.

 History

+Early history (1946–1989)

+Bayern Munich was founded in 1900 when a number of football enthusiasts split from a Munich gymnastics club (MTV 1879).
+The basketball section was founded in 1946 after one former football player started the team after retiring from his former sport.

-Bayern Munich has a long basketball tradition.
+Bayern has a long basketball tradition.
 Besides its most successful years in the 1950s and 1960s (German Championships in 1954, 1955, and German Cup in 1968), the club enjoyed remarkable popularity in 1956, when it even drew 40,000 fans to an open-air test game against Lancia Bolzano, once a top basketball club from Italy.
 Later, in 1966, the club was a founding member of the Basketball Bundesliga.

+Bayern was one of the founding members of the Basketball Bundesliga in 1966.

 In the following years, the club slowly, but surely, faded into obscurity, and in 1974, was even relegated to the German 2nd Division.
 For a long time after that, the club never completely recovered, and only had a few successful years (Bayern moved up to the Basketball Bundesliga in 1987, and stayed there until 1989).

+Resurgence (2008–2014)

+In 2008, Bayern Munich, led by then-president Uli Hoeneß and then vice-president Bernd Rauch, announced its plans to return the club to its former glory, and return to the top level Basketball Bundesliga.
+Two years later, in 2010, Bayern Munich's club members voted in favor of a one-time financial injection in the team, with the aim of bringing it back to the first division.
+Following its new financial funding, the team announced national team head coach Dirk Bauermann.
+In 2011, the team became fully professional.

-In 2008, the declared goal of the team was to return to the club's former glory, and return to the top German League, which it eventually did.
-In the near future, the club seeks to become a major force in European basketball, so that Bayern Munich will not only be well known for its football (soccer) operations, but also for its basketball operations as well.
-In the 2012–13 season the club reached the semifinals, where it lost 3–2 against the reigning champions Brose Baskets.
+Success in the domestic area followed quickly, as in the 2012–13 season the club reached the BBL semifinals, where it lost 3–2 against the reigning champions Brose Baskets.